 May 21, 2014

-We are very grateful to have received the Architecture + Workspace award and celebrate with all the great guests at Architizer's gala last week in New York.
+We are grateful to having received the Architecture + Workspace award and celebrating with the great guests at Architizer's gala last week in New York.

 Jeffrey and Liam will discuss ways architects engage the design of pipes, atmospheres, and environments on the architectural spectrum from buildings to digital environments.
 The event takes place Wednesday May 6 at 6p